Label Laws for Florida Beverages

 For wine, spirits and beer destined for sale outside Florida, the container label must also be approved through the TTB’s Certificate of Label Approval (COLA) process.
 Before getting to the COLA process, however, the TTB, requires formula approval in some cases.

-Formula approval is part of the TTB’s broader Pre-COLA Product Evaluation process.
 The TTB requires formal approval, most often, when a beverage contains adjuncts or other additives, such as flavoring and coloring materials.
 Beverages made using traditional ingredients and processes are generally exempt from formula approval.
-The TTB’s Formula Approval Tool is a handy quick-reference for those beverage styles and situations that require pre-COLA formula approval.
+The TTB’s formula approval tools (for beer and for wine and spirits) are handy quick-references for those beverage styles and situations that require pre-COLA formula approval.

 The TTB does not impose a fee for using formula approval or label processing.
 However, approval is not immediate.
-As of this writing, formula approval is approximately 64 days, while label approval processing time for wine is 14 days, for beer is 17 days, and for spirits is 52 days.
+As of September 15, 2019, formula approval processing time is approximately 9 days if a sample is not rqeuired, and 23 days with a sample.
+Label approval processing time for wine is 10 days, for beer is 15 days, and for spirits is 29 days.
 Up to date information is available at Formula Approval Processing Time and COLA Processing Time.

 Once the TTB approves a beverage label, the manufacturer can use the Allowable Changes Sample Label Generator to determine what modifications are allowed and do not require a new label approval.
 Generally, a new label approval is required when a change is made to the class, type, or appellation of the label, or when label graphics or wording are added or changed (unless they are only holiday themed).